alixedi/land/apps/lgv.md

   - title: Is the LGV Theory Untangled app easy to use?
     text: Yes!
 We have designed the LGV Theory Untangled app to be easy to use.
-      Every feature, every detail is meticulously designed to help you get our users ready to pass the driving theory test.
+      Every feature, every detail is meticulously designed to help you get our users ready to pass the LGV theory test.
 footer:
   - title: Social Media
     items: